Scuba divers who love wreck diving, Scapa Flow includes some of the best wreck dives in the UK and Europe

 The seabed of Scapa Flow is a sandy bottom.
 At the deepest point it’s about 60 metres (200 feet).
 However, the majority of the seabed sits at around 30 metres (100 feet) deep.

-Is Scapa Flow only about the ship wreck diving?
+Scapa Flow is not just about the ship wreck diving?

 Scapa Flow is much more than simply wreck diving, as there is plenty of marine life there too.